quicwg/base-drafts/draft-ietf-quic-transport.md

 After a client receives a Retry or Version Negotiation packet, it MAY attempt to send data in 0-RTT packets after it sends a new Initial packet.
 However, a client MUST NOT reset the packet number it uses for 0-RTT packets.
-The keys used to protect 0-RTT keys are not guaranteed to change as a result of responding to a Retry or Version Negotiation packet.
+The keys used to protect 0-RTT packets will not change as a result of responding to a Retry or Version Negotiation packet unless the client also regenerates the cryptographic handshake messages.

 Receiving a Retry or Version Negotiation packet, especially a Retry that changes the connection ID used for subsequent packets, indicates a strong possibility